chriserickson/dev-thoughts/you-dont-need-use-reducer.md

 };
 ```

 Now, we can define our actions as functions.
-(Note: I am using higher-ordered functions here, but that is not requried):
+(Note: I am using higher-order functions here, but that is not required):

 ```ts
 type Updater = (state: HistoryState) => HistoryState;